 I was just gonna say like thinking more long-term.
 It’s very clear that that conversation and messaging is going to be very core to interacting with businesses over the next five, ten years.

-So, for brands, this is really, this is really the time to get started.
+So, for brands, this is really the time to get started.
 If advertisers want to make the most out of the conversational channels, best to get started early.
-And it’s just like if you were early to building a authentic Facebook presence or building an Instagram following, this is really the time to just try to, try to get started now and like like you’re saying like the value of working with a partner like like ShopMessage or Snaps is that we can help take all the best practices that we’ve learned over the years of with other businesses and just apply those directly to your, to your to your experience.
+And it’s just like if you were early to building an authentic Facebook presence or building an Instagram following, this is really the time to just try to, try to get started now and like like you’re saying like the value of working with a partner like ShopMessage or Snaps is that we can help take all the best practices that we’ve learned over the years of with other businesses and just apply those directly to you, to your experience.
 As like the baseline experience that we know converts well.
-That Brands can then go and customize on top of it.
+Brands can then go and customize on top of it.
 But they’re not starting from scratch, they’re starting from something that they know converts.
 There’s data around.
 For example, like if you are going to do an abandoned cart flow, you know, if you, for brands that provide a 10 to 15 percent discount, they actually double the conversion rate.

 So if discounts or something that’s part of your existing brand strategy, and then that is some that’s a useful data point to know as opposed to having to test everything from scratch.